cobusc/imagerl/README.md

 ```
 The aspect ratio will be preserved in this case.

 The `width` or `height` values may be set to `wurfl`, in which case a WURFL lookup will be performed using the specified `ua` argument, or the detected device.
+Opera Mini's custom user agent header is supported.

 Resize an image to specific dimensions
 --------------------------------------